 Shortly after getting a new sales manager, I lost my job.

-I was pregnant, the only supporter of a family of 4 going on 5.
+I was pregnant with my third child then, and the only supporter of a family of 4 going on 5.

-It seemed bad at the time but it actually helped me out to get me closer to my goals of being home with them.
+It seemed terrible then, but it helped me get closer to my goal of being home with them.

-In my next job, I commuted 40 minutes each way.
+In my next job, I worked at the Greeley Tribune, in the advertising department there.
+I commuted 40 minutes each way.
 I spent my entire waking life in other cities for two years.